DataLinkX/DataLinkX.github.io/pages/resources.md

 - [Useful Datasets](/datasets)
 - eBooks: [Electronic library](http://libgen.rs/), [Springer Link](http://link.springer.com/?)

-### Requirements on Good Research
-- **Read papers as many as you can** from high-quality journals or research groups (see below)
-- **Think bigger but verified with cautious**
-- **Data Science** emphasizing on **New scientific findings** from data
-- **Statistical methodology** emphasizing on **Statistical Inference**
-    - New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable);
-    - New connections between different methods/problems;
-    - New theory for methodologies to understand the good performance of the method;
-    - New models with new estimation method;

 ### Important Tips
 - Two kinds of problems
     - Technical problem